Sulphite05/MyDSANotes/DynamicProgramming/notes.md

 - In recursive solution, we start from w and n but here we start from base condition then move forward(Bottom-up).
 - We simply translate the recursive calls to indexing the DP matrix as all the calls are pre-computed as we move forward.

+###### i.
+Unbounded Knapsack Problem
+- Multiple occurrences of the same item is allowed unlike 0/1 where an item could be included only once.
+- instead of calling n-1(moving to next element after adding current element), I can call n again but after adding value of current n.
+- That's it! :)
+- e.g. see rodCutting.py